Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A Bachelor’s Degree in Management XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis and Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: